-THEORY.
-Some of the advanced topics that will be addressed during the course include:
+Advanced topics that will be addressed during the course:

 - manipulator dynamics